 LinkedIn Advertising Stats Based On Performance (48-53)

 It’s no surprise then that 89% of B2B marketers include LinkedIn in their digital marketing strategies in at least some way, shape, or form.
-In fact, LinkedIn is such a powerful social advertising tool that it’s actually responsible for 80% of B2B leads in current PPC campaigns.
+In fact, LinkedIn is actually responsible for 80% of B2B leads in current PPC campaigns.

-No wonder more than 42% of marketers have already decided to increase their LinkedIn Advertising budget rolling into 2020.
+No wonder more than 42% of marketers have already decided to increase their LinkedIn Advertising budget in 2020.